How we price our products is fundamental to our revenue goals. As a result our pricing model is incredibly important.

 Once you’ve identified your feedback channels, you’ll want to connect this feedback in Loop.
 This step is easy, but it’s the most important step of all.

-Using natural language processing, Loop extracts meaningful insights from customer feedback, so that sales and marketing leaders can proactively identify issues impacting revenue, and pivot company initiatives to address them.
+Using natural language processing, Loop extracts meaningful insights from customer feedback, so that company leaders can proactively identify issues impacting revenue, and pivot company initiatives to address them.

 Your feedback data is what makes it possible for Loop to run its magic and extract real-time insights.